Vladimir Nazarov (footballer)

-Vladimir Dmitriyevich Nazarov (born 8 June 2002) is an Uzbekistani professional footballer who plays for Pakhtakor.
+Vladimir Dmitriyevich Nazarov (born 8 June 2002) is an Uzbek professional footballer who plays for Pakhtakor and the Uzbekistan national team.

 Career

 U23 team

 Nazarov made his debut for the Uzbekistan U23 main team on 27 October 2021 in a Friendly match against Saudi Arabia U23.

 Senior

 Nazarov made his debut for the Uzbekistan main team on 8 September 2025 in a 2025 CAFA Nations Cup match against Iran.